invopop/gobl.fatturapa/README.md

 // do something with doc
 ```

-Outputting to a FatturaPA XML is most useful when the document is signed.
+FatturaPA XML for B2G transaction requires the document to be signed.
 Use a certificate to sign the document as follows:

 ```golang
 // import from github.com/invopop/xmldsig